abhiagar2019/GA-Capstone-Medicare_Claims/README.md

 2. Predicting Chronic Disease for a patient
 3. Bundling procedures & payments (based on predicting future medical conditions) for preemptive meaasures
 4. Flag high cost hospitals and physicians with poor outcomes

-#### poor outcomes of (without much medical information about the patients?

-Prediciting Poor Outcomes from Medical Insurance Claims data with very limited medical information.